yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 }
 ```

-It has a extra event:
+It has an extra event:

-- Timeout, if event is 3.
+- Timeout, if `event` is 3.

 | In/Out | Type                   |
 | ------ | ---------------------- |